MichalKarbownik/falcon-docs/docs/falcon-client/configurations.md

 tells to webpack that `CustomButton` module should be used instead of `falcon-ui`'s `Button` module.
 Including `shop-with-blog/client` project and any other third-party package which is using `@deity/falcon-ui/dist/components/Button` module.

-Path to new module can be not only resolved relatively to project root directory but it can point to other npm package e.g.:
+The path to a new module can be not only resolved relatively to project root directory but it can point to any other npm package e.g.:

 ```
   {